If the information on this translated website is unclear, please contact us at 360.902.3900 for help in your language of choice.

 Can I get a restricted driver license while my CDL is suspended?

 You can't get an Occupational/Restricted License (ORL) to drive a commercial motor vehicle.
-However, you may apply for one to operate a non-commercial motor vehicle.
+You can still apply for an ORL to operate a non-commercial motor vehicle.
 For more information, see Restricted driver licenses.

-Any person who holds a CDL is deemed to have consented to any testing required by any state or jurisdiction.
-Driving a commercial motor vehicle implies consent.
-(See federal rule 49 CFR 383.72.)
+Having a CDL implies that you consent to any testing required by any state or jurisdiction.
+(See federal rule 49 CFR 383.72)